aimms/documentation/webui/selection-widgets.rst

 .. image:: images/Selection-MultiselectBP.png
     :align: center

-Note that, in this case it is still possible to switch to other representation type, e.g.. to selectiobox, but then the selection is restricted to just one element from the underlying set.
+Note that, in this case it is still possible to switch to other representation type, e.g.. to selectionbox, but then the selection is restricted to just one element from the underlying set.

 Identifier Settings